-Use the Fn + F12 key combination to toggle power to the Bluetooth module.
-When the Bluetooth module is powered on the indicator will briefly be displayed.
+Use the Fn + F12 key combination or Touch Sensor Instant Key to toggle power to the Bluetooth module.
+When the Bluetooth module is powered on, the touch sensor LED will be highlighted and the indicator will briefly be displayed.

 Bluetooth Data Transfer